subsquid/specs/network-rfc/11_portal_api.md

 ### `POST /datasets/<dataset>/finalized-stream`

 Same as `/datasets/<dataset>/stream`, but only returns the finalized blocks.
 The notion of finality here is up to the implementation and may vary between datasets.

-The current implementation only returns the blocks obtained from the SQD Network.
+This endpoint never returns HTTP 409.

+### `POST /datasets/<dataset>/archival-stream`

+Same as `/datasets/<dataset>/stream`, but only uses SQD Network as the data source.

+This endpoint never returns HTTP 409.

 ### `GET /datasets/<dataset>/head`

-Returns JSON object with `.number` and `.hash` of the highest block available in the dataset.
+Returns a JSON object with `.number` and `.hash` of the highest block available in the dataset.
 When no block is available, returns _`null`_.

 This endpoint is supposed to be used for diagnostic purposes.

 ### `GET /datasets/<dataset>/finalized-head`

-Returns JSON object with `.number` and `.hash` of the highest finalized block available in the dataset.
+Returns a JSON object with `.number` and `.hash` of the highest finalized block available in the dataset.
 When no finalized block is available, returns _`null`_.

 This endpoint is supposed to be used for diagnostic purposes.

+### `GET /datasets/<dataset>/archival-head`

+Returns a JSON object with `.number` and `.hash` of the highest block available in the SQD Network or _`null`_ if the datasets are still loading.

+This endpoint is supposed to be used for diagnostic purposes.

+## Additional response headers

+### Finalized head headers

+Successful responses for `/stream`, `/finalized-stream` and `/archival-stream` endpoints may include `X-Sqd-Finalized-Head-Number` and `X-Sqd-Finalized-Head-Hash` headers indicating the `number` and the `hash` of the latest finalized (unlikely to be reversed) block available in the dataset.

+Every returned `block` and `block` designated by `query.parentBlockHash` is guaranteed to belong to the same chain with the finalized head block.
+In particular:

+1. `X-Sqd-Finalized-Head-Hash` is a descendant of `block`, when `block.number <= X-Sqd-Finalized-Head-Number`
+2. `X-Sqd-Finalized-Head-Hash` is an ancestor of `block`, when `block.number >= X-Sqd-Finalized-Head-Number`

+For some datasets, it's not possible to guarantee finality for sure, but if the client encounters a reorg deeper than the finalization point, it shouldn't take any actions to resolve it automatically and should signal the error to the user instead.

+### Head headers

+Successful responses to `/stream`, `/finalized-stream` and `/archival-stream` requests may include `X-Sqd-Head-Number` header indicating the number of the last block currently available for streaming with the used endpoint.

+This header may be used to display syncing progress information to the client.
+Note however, that this value may be not synchronized across all portal instances so it may fluctuate when routing requests via the load balancer.

 ## Deprecated endpoints

-These endpoints are preserved for compatibility with the old clients and should not be used.
+These endpoints are preserved for compatibility with the old clients and should not be used.\
+They will be removed in the next stable release.

 ### `GET /datasets/<dataset>/finalized-stream/height`